31 October 2024 Members Calling

 TB: What is the purpose of your project?

-TB: Where do you see your project at the moment and where do you see it in two years’ time?
+TB: Where are you at and where do you see it in two years?

 TB: The best advice you’ve ever been given.